SOP-MINI/sop-site/content/sop1/lab/l4/index.en.md

 ## Dice game - barrier

 Simulate a following dice game:
 Each participant rolls a standard six-sided die simultaneously in 10 rounds.
-After everyone rolled one of the players concludes the round and assigns scores.
+After each player rolled, one of the players concludes the round and assigns scores.
 The player with the highest roll in a given round is awarded one point.
 In the event of a tie for the highest roll, all tied players receive a point.
 The game concludes after 10 rounds, and the winner is determined by the player with the highest accumulated points.
-Represent each player with a thread and use barrier for game synchronization.
+Represent each player by a thread and use a barrier for the game synchronization.

 <em>solution <b>prog23.c</b>:</em>
 {{< includecode "prog23.c" >}}

+How does the barrier works in this program?
+{{< expand "Answer" >}} It is used to synchronize the threads at two key points within the thread function.
+The barrier ensures that all participating threads reach a specific point in their execution before allowing any of them to proceed.
+The barrier is initialized with a count of PLAYER_COUNT, which means it will block until PLAYER_COUNT threads have called pthread_barrier_wait. {{< /expand >}}

+Which parts of the thread function are called concurrently?
+{{< expand "Answer" >}} Each thread independently rolls a six-sided die, and the results are stored in the args->rolls array.
+This part of the code runs concurrently for all threads. {{< /expand >}}

+How is the one player thread selected to conclude the round?
+{{< expand "Answer" >}} The pthread_barrier_wait function returns PTHREAD_BARRIER_SERIAL_THREAD only for one thread (standard does not specify which one), and 0 for other threads.
+This mechanism ensures that the action is performed by a single thread in each round, preventing multiple threads from concurrently executing the same code that should only be executed once. {{< /expand >}}

 ## Source codes presented in this tutorial